tamarakaufler/travel-article-headings/README.md

 - the provided test for the service CollectAdditionalInfo method has a race condition.
 Runs ok without the -race flag.

-- avoid duplicate photo retrieval using caching (though the 3rd party will very likely cache themselves)
+- avoid duplicate photo retrieval using caching (though the 3rd party may cache themselves)

 - error consideration:
   - provide statistics about failures and their kind